stepanvanecek/failover_test_framework/readme.md

 It is assumed that you have downloaded the following in order to complete the installation and run the measurement:

-- libcurl.
-If not, see the [download link](https://curl.haxx.se/download.html) and follow the [installation guide](https://curl.haxx.se/docs/install.html).

 - python 2.7.
 You need python 2.7.9 or later. [link](https://www.python.org/downloads/)

 - python pip. [link](https://pypi.python.org/pypi/pip)